- Entrepreneurship began thousands of years ago as people specialized their skills.

 The third industrial revolution: Electronics, the internet and nuclear energy

 The third industrial revolution started in the late 1960s and extended for 50 years.
 This revolution was characterized by computers and electronics, the rise of the internet and the advent of nuclear energy.
 In this period, entrepreneurs invented digital technology and then started global businesses to sell it to the masses.
-The third industrial revolution includes, for example, the invention of Apple computers, the launch of social media and the birth of cryptocurrency.
+The third industrial revolution includes, for example, the invention of Apple computers and the launch of social media.

 The fourth industrial revolution: Interconnected technologies and renewable energy